spinlabiitg/spinlabiitg.github.io/_pages/home.md

 </li>
 </ul>
 </div>
-In our work we aim to unify these three concepts and using data science and AI will attempt to understand how lifeforms (humans and other species), interact with the world.
+In our work we aim to unify these three concepts and using data science and AI, and attempt to understand how lifeforms (humans and other species) gain intelligence.

 <hr>
 We are located in IIT Guwahati.
 Our campus is calmy vibrant :), bio-diverse and fondly popular in India as (most!) heavenly (see [Pictures](pictures)).